Digital Marketing | 8 Min Read

-Need to upgrade your website design but worried about losing your websites PA & DA score or current position in search engine result page (SERP)?
+Need to upgrade your website design but worried about losing your website’s PA & DA score or current position on the search engine result page (SERP)?
 Don’t feel anxious as it can be concerning for anyone looking to do redesign their webpage.

-Gone are the days when companies use to regain their website ranking by aggressive off-page activities, now one must take care of on-going SEO activities and ways of improvising coz if forgot, all previous works will completely get wiped.
-There are certain essential factors in both technical and non-technical aspect of website SEO practice that’s needed to be kept in mind:
+Gone are the days when companies use to regain their website ranking by aggressive off-page activities, now one must take care of ongoing SEO activities and ways of improvising coz if forgotten, all previous works will completely get wiped.
+There are certain essential factors in both technical and non-technical aspects of website SEO practice that’s needed to be kept in mind:

-Why to keep a check on current SEO activities?
+Why keep a check on current SEO activities?